jontek2/A-better-print_start-macro/README.md

 > [!WARNING]
 > The macro was updated recently (2025-01-11).
 If you run in to any issues then please let me know by opening a issue on github.

-Copy this macro and replace your old start_print/print_start macro in your printer.cfg.
+Copy this macro and replace your old start_print/start_print macro in your printer.cfg.
 Then read through and uncomment parts of this macro.

 ```
 #####################################################################
-#   A better print_start macro for SV08
+#   A better start_print macro for SV08
 #####################################################################

 [gcode_macro START_PRINT]